YoloNomy/YoloNomy.github.io/codes/cosmo/black-holes.md

 title: "Cosmological Horizons"
 ---

+### The Schwarzchild metric

-The gravitational field around a spherical mass is given by the Schwarzchild metric (see lecture notes on general relativity).
+The gravitational field around a spherical mass is given by the Schwarzchild metric.

+### Black holes in the universe